When I first started experimenting with minimalism, about five years ago, I had no idea what my journey would truly look like.

-Next, you’d reflect on the answers and make a mindful decision about which pair is the best fit for your life – right?
+Next, you’d reflect on the answers and make a mindful decision about which pair is the best fit for your life—makes sense, right?

 Repeat this process over and over and your brain begins to think differently about decision-making.

-You start questioning the value of your ‘stuff’ and the role it plays in your life – and with time, this way of thinking goes beyond physical things and spreads to relationships, mindsets, and how you spend your time.
+You start questioning the value of your “stuff” and the role it plays in your life—and with time, this way of thinking goes beyond the physical and spreads to relationships, mindsets, and how you spend your time.

 A PRACTICAL EXAMPLE: RETHINKING MY CAREER

-- Before minimalism, I spent a lot time feeling stuck in jobs I hated.
+- Before minimalism, I spent lots of time feeling stuck in jobs I hated.

 - My finances were out of control; I was in debt and living paycheque to paycheque.